Plasmonic Dielectric Response of Finite Temperature Electron Gas: Introduction

-Quantum effects give rise to fascinating unique physical properties of metallic compounds and semiconductors \cite{kit,ash,hu1,seeg}.
-They also play dominant role in physical processes in warm dense matter (WDM) \cite{ko} and astrophysical dense objects \cite{chandra}.
-Pioneering developments \cite{madelung,fermi,hoyle,bohm,bohm1,bohm2,pines,levine,klimontovich} of quantum statistical theories over recent decades have led to emergence of modern quantum plasmas.
-Recent studies of linear and nonlinear aspects of dense plasmas based on most well-known theories such as quantum kinetic, hydrodynamic and magnetohydrodynamic \cite{se,sten,ses,brod1,mark1,man4,fhaas,scripta,stenf1,stenf2,stenf3,stenf4}, density functional quantum hydrodynamic \cite{bonitz} and Schr\"{o}dinger-Poisson system \cite{manfredi,hurst}, to name a few, have uncovered myriad of new features of quantum plasmas not present in classical counterparts.
-They also confirm that these theoretical tools constitute quite useful means of studying quantum statistical systems with large degree of freedom.
-Recent detailed constructive debates \cite{seprl,bonitz1,sea1,bonitz2,sea2,bonitz3,mold} among the followers of quantum hydrodynamic model deduced from Wigner-Poisson (WP) kinetic theory and density functional (DF) approach based on original Kohn-Sham and Thomas-Fermi theories has led to improvement in fundamental elements of models by considering kinetic \cite{akbhd,hasmah,elak} and gradient corrections \cite{sm,michta} to respective original models.
+Quantum effects give rise to fascinating unique physical properties of metallic compounds and semiconductors \cite{kit,ash,hu1,seeg} which are appealing in semiconductor and nanotechnologies.
+They also play fundamental role in many physical processes in warm dense matter (WDM) \cite{ko} and astrophysical dense environements \cite{chandra}.
+Pioneering developments \cite{madelung,fermi,hoyle,bohm,bohm1,bohm2,pines,levine,klimontovich} of quantum statistical theories over past few decades have led to emergence of modern quantum plasma theories.
+Recent studies of linear and nonlinear aspects of dense plasmas based on quantum kinetic, hydrodynamic and magnetohydrodynamic theories \cite{se,sten,ses,brod1,mark1,man4,fhaas,scripta,stenf1,stenf2,stenf3,stenf4}, density functional oriented hydrodynamic models \cite{bonitz} and Schr\"{o}dinger-Poisson Madelung fluid system \cite{manfredi,hurst}, have revealed interesting new aspects of quantum plasmas which are not present in classical counterparts.
+The new findings also confirm that these theoretical tools provide quite useful means of studying quantum statistical systems with large degree of freedom and various charged species.